flyaflya/toolingForDS/mcIntegration.md

 The math reveals insight to reduce our estimator variance.
 Either we increase $N$, or we strive to choose a $g(q)$ that makes $\frac{\pi(q)\, f(q)}{g(q)}$ as close to uniform as possible so that $\sigma^2\left[\frac{\pi(q)\, f(q)}{g(q)}\right] \rightarrow 0$.
 Each of those approaches has a downside.
 Increasing $N$ leads to increased sampling time which can get prohibitively long for complex problems.
 Choosing $g(Q)$ so that $\frac{\pi(q)\, f(q)}{g(q)}$ is uniform is also an issue because $\pi(q)$ is usually some intractable function and making $g(q) \propto \pi(q) \times f(q)$ is even harder.
 What to do?
 (HINT: see the next chapter 😊)

+## Distributions

+There is a package in Julia called `Distributions.jl` which is the core repository for all probability distribution information.
+If you want to sample efficiently from a probability distribution, that probability distribution should be defined using the API framework introduced through this package.
+While the package has most common probability distributions, here is a video showing how to add a new distribution if needed.

+{{youtube distributions}}

 ## References

 * \biblabel{betancourt2018}{Betancourt (2018)} Betancourt, M. (2017). *A conceptual introduction to Hamiltonian Monte Carlo.* arXiv preprint arXiv:1701.02434.